Why do I need to protect my Tesla?

 A quality PPF film will last at a bare minimum of 10 years.
-You want long term protection to avoid extremely costly services like reapplication of PPF and removal of existing, faulty PPF. its extremely important to purchase a good brand of PPF the first time.
+You want long-term protection to avoid extremely costly services like reapplication of PPF and removal of existing, faulty PPF. it’s extremely important to purchase a good brand of PPF the first time.

-Pros & cons of PPF on a Tesla
+Pros & cons of Tesla Paint Protection

 Installing PPF on your Tesla is a great option if you want to protect your vehicle but there are some added steps you will need to take to care of your Tesla.